jaesga/latch-facebook-hack/README.md

 > ###Disclaimer###
->Please note that this is just a proof of concept code requires several improvements and a different aproach for a real use.
+>Please note that this is just a proof of concept.
+Code requires several improvements and a different aproach for a real use.